jgabuya/blog-posts/posts/thoughts-on-building-ux.md

 ## Introduction

 I like to call myself a full stack web developer.
-Being a freelancer for years, I had the opportunity (read: forced) to work on different technologies on both frontend and backend.
-Truth be told, I am not an expert in any of those things.
+Having been a freelancer for years, I had the opportunity (read: forced) to work on different technologies on both frontend and backend.
+Truth be told, I am not an expert in any of these things.
 Sure, I may have a particular skillset (in Liam Neeson's _Taken_ voice) but my skill level in any area is nothing compared to, say, a dedicated frontend or backend developer.

 Just recently, I got the chance to focus on frontend development.
 Just days into it, I remembered an old realization that just proves to be true, time and time again:

 > Building good UX is d&ast;mn hard.
 Anyone who tells you otherwise is full of sh&ast;t.

 Having said that, I like to think of myself as someone who, given enough time, can thrive on any particular task.
-And UI/UX (you may point out that these two are completely different things, and you are right), however inexperienced I may be in this area, should be no exception.
+And UI/UX (you may point out that these two are completely different things, and you are right), however inexperienced I may be in these areas, should be no exception.

 I'm going to list down my thoughts and some of the things I learned (or re-learned) about building UX.
 Before going any further, as a warning I'd like to point out that I may just be pulling all these words out of my a&ast;&ast; (read: I may just be making all this sh&ast;t up).
 However, you've already read this far so might as well just finish the whole d&ast;mn thing.